-LIGHT (Living In Great Harmony Together) is the Brody Neighborhood LBGT Caucus.
-Contact email@example.com for more information.
+- LIGHT is the Brody Neighborhood LBGT Caucus.

-PRISM (People Respecting the Individuality of Students at MSU) is the South Neighborhood LGBT Caucus.
-Contact email@example.com for more information.
+- PRISM is the South Neighborhood LGBT Caucus.

-Spectrum is the East Neighborhood LGBT Caucus.
-Contact: email@example.com for more information.
+- Spectrum is the East Neighborhood LGBT Caucus.

 Registered Student Organizations

-The Stonewall Society‘s purpose is to provide LGBTQ Madisonians a voice through meaningful discussions about LGBTQ issues in the world and on campus, advocacy for the general well being of LGBTQ students, and to promote LGBTQ inclusion in curriculum, social programming, and college culture.
+- The Stonewall Society‘s purpose is to provide LGBTQ Madisonians a voice through meaningful discussions about LGBTQ issues in the world and on campus, advocacy for the general well being of LGBTQ students, and to promote LGBTQ inclusion in curriculum, social programming, and college culture.

 Other Recognized Organizations